Hawxy/Auth0Net.DependencyInjection/README.md

     });
 ```

-### With HttpClient and/or Grpc Services
+### With HttpClient and/or Grpc Services (Machine-To-Machine tokens)

 ![Auth0AuthenticationAll](https://user-images.githubusercontent.com/975824/128319653-418e0e72-2ddf-4d02-9544-1d60bd523321.png)

 **Note:** This feature relies on `services.AddAuth0AuthenticationClient(config => ...)` being called and configured as outlined in the previous scenario.

 This library includes a delegating handler - effectively middleware for your HttpClient - that will append an access token to all outbound requests.
+This is useful for calling other services that are protected by Auth0.
 This integration requires your service implementation to use `IHttpClientFactory` as part of its registration.
 You can read more about it [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests)

 #### HttpClient
 Use `AddAccessToken` along with the required audience: